johannschopplich/kirby-plausible/README.md

 This plugin integrates a [Plausible](https://plausible.io) analytics dashboard directly into your Kirby Panel.

-## Key Features

-- ⚡️ `.env` support when [kirby-helpers](https://github.com/johannschopplich/kirby-helpers) is installed

 ## Requirements

+- Kirby 4 or higher

 > [!NOTE]
-> The current version of this plugin requires Kirby 4 or higher.
-For Kirby 3 support, please use version 0.3 of Kirby Plausible.
+> For Kirby 3 support, please use version 0.3 of Kirby Plausible.

 ## Installation